Handspring Heatlh

 Cognitive Behavioral Therapy (CBT)

-CBT is a type of therapy that teaches a child to become more mindful of their thoughts and feelings, and how these thoughts and feelings affect their behaviors and emotions.
-The therapist teaches your child strategies for managing their thoughts and feelings in more effective ways.
+CBT is a type of therapy that teaches a child to become more aware of their thoughts and feelings and how they affect their behaviors and emotions.
+The therapist teaches your child strategies for managing their thoughts and feelings effectively.

 Exposure Therapy

-A key component of CBT treatment, exposure therapy for nyctophobia consists of a child gradually, and in a controlled environment, being introduced to the thing that they fear.
-The idea is that by doing this, they will become desensitized to the stimulus (in this case, darkness).
+A crucial part of CBT treatment, exposure therapy for nyctophobia, consists of a child gradually and in a controlled environment being introduced to the thing that they fear.
+Doing so desensitizes the child to the stimulus (in this case, darkness).
 One study found that exposure therapy is 80-90% effective at treating phobias.

 Relaxation Techniques

-Kids benefit from learning relaxation techniques to help them cope when faced with their fears.
-These relaxation techniques may include breathing techniques, mindfulness techniques, therapeutic movements, and practices like journaling and managing emotions through art and play.
-These strategies can give them a sense of mastery when facing their fears.
+Kids receive help from learning relaxation techniques to cope with their fears.
+These relaxation techniques may include breathing, mindfulness, therapeutic movements, and activities like journaling and managing emotions through art and play.
+These strategies provide a sense of mastery when facing fears.

 Medication

-Phobias aren’t typically managed with medications, but in some instances pharmaceuticals can be helpful, when combined with therapy.
-Your care team will let you know which medications can be used in children who experience phobias.
+Phobias aren't typically managed with medications, but in some instances, pharmaceuticals can help when combined with therapy.
+Your care team will tell you about medicines used for children with phobias.

-Not all children who experience a fear of darkness need treatment.
-If your child’s fears aren’t interfering with their bedtime or their day-to-day life, you can wait to see if the fear passes.
-Almost all children experience a fear of the dark at one time or another, and most of the time, the fear fades soon after it emerges.
+Not all children who fear darkness require treatment.
+If your child's fears aren't interfering with bedtime or daily life, you can wait to see if the fear passes.
+Almost all children experience a fear of the dark at one time or another, and most of the time, the fear fades.

-But if your child has persistent fears of the dark and these fears are making it difficult to sleep, causing your child to resist bedtime, or causing your child to try to avoid situations where they might have to be in the dark, it may be time to reach out for help.
+However, suppose your child has a persistent fear of the dark that causes difficulty sleeping or resisting going to bed.
+Your child may try to avoid situations where they might be in the dark.
+In that case, it may be time to seek help.

-A licensed therapist can help in determining if a child’s nyctophobia symptoms are severe enough to warrant additional interventions—and fortunately, there are proven treatments available to manage the condition.
+A licensed therapist can help in figuring out if a child's nyctophobia symptoms are severe enough to require more intervention.
+Fortunately, there are proven treatments available to manage nyctophobia.

 Get Started Today